jlooper/angular-starter/_posts/2016-10-25-folder-structure.md

 └── index.html <-- landing page of your web app
 ```

 In the structure above, the `sample` folder contains the main code of your application.
-You can rename this folder to the name of your application if you’d like.
+You can rename this folder to the name of your application if you’d like or replace it with your own code.

 The Angular components defined in the `sample/components` folder are used across all three environments that the Multi-Platform Starter supports—web, native, and Electron.
 If you’d like to split up your code so that different files execute in different environments you have a few different options; the first of these is a simple file naming convention.